svin24/svin24.github.io/content/blog/Cryptocurrency-is-a-disaster.md

 them rich.
 I've had to develop a special radar for reading product pages now: a mounting feeling of dread as a promising technology is introduced while I inevitably arrive at the buried lede: it's more crypto bullshit.
-Cryptocurrency is the multi-level marking of the tech world.
+Cryptocurrency is the multi-level marketing of the tech world.
 "Hi!
 How've you been?
 Long time no see!
 Oh, I've been working on this cool distributed database file store archive thing.
 We're doing an ICO next week."
 Then I leave.
 Any technology which is not an (alleged) currency and which incorporates blockchain anyway would always work better without it.

 There are hundreds, perhaps thousands, of cryptocurrency scams and ponzi schemes trussed up to look like some kind of legitimate offering.
 Even if the project